The publicly reported 30-day risk-standardized mortality measures include:

 Questions and Comments

-CMS has contracted with Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE) to support the implementation of these measures.
-Send questions about the mortality measures to Yale at: email@example.com.
+CMS contracted with Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE) to develop, reevaluate, and support the implementation of these measures.
+Please submit questions about the mortality measures to: email@example.com.
 To ensure proper handling of inquiries, please specify the measure(s) and program(s) to which your questions are related.
 Do NOT submit patient-identifiable information (e.g., Date of Birth, Social Security Number, Health Insurance Claim Number) to this address.